jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here's why.
 Instead of governing our society, Left and Right ideologues, commentators, and columnists have been playing chicken with each other.

-This isn't just a pandemic, it's a test of our civilization's ability to deal with life's inevitable challenges such as depressions, wars, and faminies.
-And we're struggling with this test because our political ideologies are so old, we're now literally getting sick from it.
+This isn't just a pandemic, it's a test of our civilization's ability to deal with life's inevitable challenges such as depressions, wars, faminies, and pandemics.
+And we're struggling with this test because our political ideologies are so old we're now literally getting sick from it.
 I happened to be writing this book long before the new coronavirus.
 Suddenly history has given us all a sad reality check.

 To fix our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
 Techvolution, a new philosophy that empowers the people of Main Street, can help us get there.